Marathons and road races in Kenya 2020

 Place: Ndakaini Dam in Murang’a county

-The Ndakaini Half Marathon 2019 will be in its 16th edition.
+The Ndakaini Half Marathon 2020 will be in its 17th edition.
 The marathon has been sponsored by UAP Old Mutual Insurance since its inception in 2004 but the organisers had to find a new sponsor for the 2019 edition.
 The amazing greenery and dam view around which the course runs is a major attraction for people of all ages and races.
 The dam is at the foot of the Aberdares mountain ranges about 70 km from Nairobi.
 The fun filled event has categories for children, men and women, and amateurs, as well as corporates.
 It also serves as an avenue for fundraising for tree planting and dam conservation.
 See how to register HERE.

 Kakamega Forest Marathon 2020